A functional limit theorem for dependent sequences with infinite variance stable limits: Examples

 which corresponds with the results in Davis and Resnick~\cite{DaRe85} and Davis and Hsing~\cite{DaHs95}.
-Further, if $\alpha \in (0,1) \cup (1,2)$, then in the latter two references it is shown that
+Further, if $\alpha\in(0,1) \cup(1,2)$, then in the latter two references it is shown that

 with $q = 1-p$.
-The case when $\alpha =1$ can be treated similarly, but the corresponding expressions are much more complicated (see Theorem 3.2 and Remark 3.3 in Davis and Hsing~\cite{DaHs95}), so we decided to omit them here.
+The case when $\alpha=1$ can be treated similarly, but the corresponding expressions are much more complicated and are omitted here (see Davis and Hsing~\cite{DaHs95}, Theorem 3.2 and Remark 3.3).\vadjust{\goodbreak}

-Infinite order moving averages with nonnegative coefficients are considered in Avram and Taqqu~\cite{Avram92}.
-In principle, one can approximate such processes by a sequence of finite order moving averages, for which Theorem \ref{t:2} applies, and show that the error of approximation is negligible in the limit.
-We do not pursue this here, since the functional limit theorem for these processes already appears in~\cite{Avram92}. \end{ex}
+Infinite-order moving averages with nonnegative coefficients are considered in Avram and Taqqu~\cite{Avram92} and Tyran-Kami{\'n}ska~\cite{TK10SPL}.
+The idea is to approximate such processes by a sequence of finite-order moving averages, for which Theorem~\ref{t2} applies, and to show that the error of approximation is negligible in the limit. \end{ex}